-DO's DON'Ts Move only when the lights turn 'green'.
-Look to the right and left for approaching vehicles before moving.
-Move off before the lights change even though there are no approaching vehicles.
-Accelerate harshly.
-3. Look out for pedestrians crossing the road in front of you.
-Accelerate narshry.
-Move before it is safe to proceed.
-4. Wait 2 secs after the vehicle in front has moved off, before proceeding.
-Change your direction of travel.
-Overtake slow moving vehicles in 5.
-Proceed only in the direction indicated on the lane. front of you.
-6. Weave past pedestrians crossing the 6.
-Give way to vehicles beating the lights. road.
+- 1. Move only when the lights turn 'green'. - 2.
+Look to the right and left for approaching vehicles before - 3.
+Look out for pedestrians crossing the road in front of you. - 4.
+Wait 2 secs after the vehicle in front has moved off, before proceeding. - 5.
+Proceed only in the direction indicated on the lane. - 6.
+Give way to vehicles beating the lights.